Metaphor, Analogy, Model

 The state is made up of families, families tighten their belts, the state must tighten its belt.

-In any case, the “state, family” metaphor has deep roots; it is based on the etymology of the word economy, from the Greek oikonomia, “household management”; it is found in the praise of the leader as “father of the nation,” “founding father,” and so on.
+In any case, the “state, family” metaphor has deep roots.
+It is based on the etymology of the word economy, which comes from the Greek oikonomia, meaning “household management.”
+This metaphor is evident in the praise of leaders as “father of the nation,” and “founding father.”

-Happy metaphors do serve to charm the audience, but the fact that there are also unhappy metaphors must be fully acknowledged.
-Where they are used, the interlocutors are not only not “charmed”, they show no pleasure, they “cringe at the stupidity”, that is, “show on their face and bodies their feeling of disgust and embarrassment” (after MW, Cringe).
+Happy metaphors serve to charm the audience, but the existence of unhappy metaphors must also be acknowledged.
+Upon hearing such a metaphor, the audience does not feel “charmed”; rather they show no pleasure, but “cringe at the stupidity”, displaying their disgust and embarrassment through their faces and bodies” (after MW, Cringe).
 This is exactly how metaphors can be refuted as metaphors.

-Then, in a second step, the substantive content can be settled, i.e the de-metaphorized claim that “in times of economic crisis, the state must turn to austerity”.
-Krugman conducts this substantive refutation in the semi-technical language of economics, combining a priori refutation (theoretically unfounded), falsification (predictions contradicted by facts) and pragmatic refutation (policies inspired by this theory have failed).
-But a second metaphor remains; if words such as restriction and austerity, have a clearly negative orientation, the expression “tightening one’s belt”, associated with successful dieting, weight loss, slimness, has strong visual, irrefutable positive connotations, inaccessible to refutation.
+Then, in a second step, one can address the substantive content, i.e., the de-metaphorized claim that « in times of economic crisis, the state must turn to austerity. » Krugman conducts this substantive refutation in the semi-technical language of economics, combining a priori refutation (theoretical unfoundedness), falsification (contradicted predictions) and pragmatic refutation (failed policies).

 [2] Braude, S. & Lacey E. (1989).
 Une monarchie révolutionnaire: la société des rats-taupes.
 La Recherche [Research], a journal of general scientific information] July-August 1989.
 Comments by G. Le Pape, and reply by the authors in the same magazine, Oct.
 1992.